ashpynov/AnyFSE/README.md

 - Allow changes
 - Select 'Place all certificates in the folowing store'
 - Press 'Browse' and select 'Trusted Root Certificate Authorities' and press OK and then Next.
 - Certificate installation is Done.
-It is enougth to do it once.
 3. Allow installation of packages in developer mode:
 - Open Settings -> System -> Advanced and turn on 'Developer Mode'
 - You can disable it after installation
 4. Now you can dowload and install appx package https://github.com/ashpynov/AnyFSE/releases/download/v*version*/AnyFSE-*version*.appx
-5. After installing you may turn off developer mode.
+5. After installing you may turn off developer mode and uninstall certificate "DDCC7751-898D-4BC9-B80C-4AA73E5D5762"

 ### How to launch and configure